gtaws/ProtectWithWAF/lab1/README.md

 ### Preparation:
 You will be using Windows Remote Desktop (RDP - Remote Desktop Protocol) to connect to an EC2 windows instance in AWS.
 You will need to have a remote desktop client installed to procceed with the lab.
 If you are not formiliar with how to connect to an EC2 instance I would suggest reviewing the full instructions on the AWS website <a href="https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html#rdp-prereqs">Connecting to Your Windows Instance</a>.
 Here is a summary of the steps you will need to perform to connect to the Attacker instance throughout the lab.

-*   You will need your EC2 keypair pem file (\<keypair filename\>.pem), which was used to create these instances.
+1. You will need your EC2 keypair pem file (\<keypair filename\>.pem), which was used to create these instances.
-*   Login to the **AWS console** and choose the **EC2** service, typing *EC2* in the **Find Services** search is one way to get to the EC2 console.
+2. Login to the **AWS console** and choose the **EC2** service, typing *EC2* in the **Find Services** search is one way to get to the EC2 console.
-*   Be sure to select the appropriate region from the top right drop down box.
+3. Be sure to select the appropriate region from the top right drop down box.
 This should match where the lab resources are deployed.
-*   From the menu on the left choose **Instances**
+4. From the menu on the left choose **Instances**
-*   Select the **Attacker** instance by selecting the box to the left of the instance name.
+5. Select the **Attacker** instance by selecting the box to the left of the instance name.
 This should be the only instance selected.
-*   Near the top of the EC2 console select the **Connect** button
+6. Near the top of the EC2 console select the **Connect** button
-*   Select the **Get Password** button
+7. Select the **Get Password** button
-*   Select **Choose File** and supply the keypair pem file
+8. Select **Choose File** and supply the keypair pem file
-*   Select **Decrypt Password**
+9. Select **Decrypt Password**
-*   Hover your mouse just over to the right of the password displayed and you should see an icon which when clicked will copy the password.
+10. Hover your mouse just over to the right of the password displayed and you should see an icon which when clicked will copy the password.
-*   Select **Download Remote Desktop File** to download and then run it.
+11. Select **Download Remote Desktop File** to download and then run it.
-*   You should be prompted for user credentials and the user name should be prefilled with **Administrator** and you can paste in the password copied above.
+12.You should be prompted for user credentials and the user name should be prefilled with **Administrator** and you can paste in the password copied above.
 Once you have supplied the ID/Password click the appropriate button to proceed.
-    -   If you have the option to save the password feel free to check that box before connecting.
+    *   If you have the option to save the password feel free to check that box before connecting.
-    -   If you are not prompted for credentials it's likely the security group on your instance is not allowing your source IP address.
+    *   If you are not prompted for credentials it's likely the security group on your instance is not allowing your source IP address.
 Please make sure you have completed all of preperation steps and you can also review your security group rules assigned to the ec2 instance.

 ***